bendavis78/django-passreset/README.rst

     include(passreset.urls_ns('profile-passreset', login_url='/profile/login'))

 If login_url is not supplied, settings.LOGIN_URL is used.
+You can also pass a ``template_path`` argument to specify a base path for templates used in the app instance.

 The ``passreset.admin_urls`` urlconf is basically a convenience shortcut for ``passreset.urls_ns('admin-passreset', login_url='admin:login')``.
 As an added